cuba/PiuPiu/README.md

 * Delete unnecessary files

 ### 1.2.0
-* Make `ServerProvider` return an optional URL.
+* Make `URLRequestProvider` return an optional URL.
 This will safely handle invalid URLs instead of forcing the developer to use a !.
 * Add JSON array serialization method to BasicRequest

 ### 1.1.0